 These referrals are active for 12 months periods only.
 You must go see your GP or other source for a new referral every 12 months.

 Tell your chiropractor you are a DVA Health Card patient, and present the card to reception.
-The Chiropractor will assess and diagnose you through orthopaedic and neurological tests and x-rays may need to be taken (which will also be covered by your DVA card).
+The Chiropractor will assess and diagnose you through orthopaedic tests and x-rays may need to be taken (which will also be covered by your DVA card).
 Your chiropractor will determine a suitable treatment plan and discuss this with you.

 Yes, this is up to your treating Chiropractor.
 After assessing you they will establish the amount and frequency of services you require, as well as discuss the type of treatment you will be receiving.